CosmicArcher/Exilium_Damage_Simulator/README.md

 - Changing the DPS chart to view specific dolls' damage breakdown (damage per skill, damage per type, crit vs non-crit damage, etc)
 - Random buffs from Cheeta ult and certain AR weapon traits
 - Weird quirks that are present in the game, like Cheeta skill2 under certain conditions grant 2 avalanche stacks rather than 1, since the goal is to simulate the game scenario in a faster manner, this is valuable
-- Presets for faster input in the multitude of input fields
 - Improve UI
 - Clear undone damage logs when rewinding to improve clarity on current situation
 - Error prevention on some buttons being active in situations that would cause errors if clicked